 Muitru is a unique Tripuri dish that exemplifies the region’s culinary creativity and resourceful approach to cooking.
 This savory concoction primarily features bamboo shoots and pork, bringing together local ingredients in a harmonious blend of flavors.

-It is traditionally slow-cooked in earthen pots, allowing the flavors to meld together over time.
+Traditionally, people slow-cook it in earthen pots, allowing the flavors to meld together over time.
 This slow cooking process imparts a rich and intense taste to the dish, making it a local favorite and a window into Tripura’s culinary heritage.

 11. Awan Bangwi